Researchers in the Division of Audiology advance the understanding of hearing, hearing loss and balance across the lifespan.

 Balance and dizziness

-The Mayo Integrated Neuro-Vestibular Team (MINT) at Mayo Clinic in Rochester, Minnesota, measures, monitors and assesses the vestibular and balance systems with the goal of helping people with balance problems prevent falls and injuries and attain a higher quality of life.
+The Mayo Integrated Neuro-Vestibular Team (MINT) at Mayo Clinic in Rochester, Minnesota, measures, monitors and assesses the vestibular and balance systems with the goal of helping people with balance issues prevent falls and injuries and attain a higher quality of life.
 It is a collaborative research effort among the departments of Otolaryngology — Head and Neck Surgery, Neurology, and Psychiatry and Psychology.